thuongnadev/CCPM/SETUP.md

 **Error:** `Connection test failed`

 **Solutions:**
-- Check your LaraCollab URL is correct
+- Check your CCPM URL is correct
-- Ensure your LaraCollab instance is accessible
+- Ensure your CCPM instance is accessible
 - Verify your API token is valid
 - Check if token has required permissions